barnabym/nfttimeline/README.md

 October 2017 — CryptoKitties - Vancouver-based company called Axiom Zen - https://medium.com/@Andrew.Steinwold/the-history-of-non-fungible-tokens-nfts-f362ca57ae10

+Decentraland - sells land tokens? (not NFT nut where NFTs will be used subsequently)

 # 2018

 OpenSea, SuperRare and hundreds of other projects

-Decentraland - sells land tokens? (not NFT)

 loads of stuff WIP